Book 16

 A) Answer these questions:

-1. Why did John leave the north-east of England?
-(Four reasons.)
+2. Why did John decide to travel to the south of England?

 B) Which words in the story mean the opposite of: